Research on the University of Minnesota Spanish Foreign Language Immersion Program (FLIP) looked at two main issues:

 Lynch, Andrew, Carol A. Klee, and Diane J. Tedick.
 2001.
 Social factors and Spanish language proficiency in postsecondary Spanish immersion: issues and implications.
 Hispania 84.
 265-79.

 An evaluational study was conducted on the FLIP programs in all three languages offered through the program (French, German, and Spanish).
-A summary of the report of this study, written by Professors Carol Klee, Andrew Cohen, and Diane Tedick, Content-based instruction in Spanish, French, and German at the University of Minnesota: The evaluation plan and results for the first three years is available.
+A summary of the report (evaluation plan and results of the first three years) of this study is available, written by Professors Carol Klee, Andrew Cohen, and Diane Tedick, Content-based instruction in Spanish, French, and German at the University of Minnesota.

 A report on the French and German FLIP programs written by Cohen and Allison indicates the success of these programs in producing solid gains in academic language proficiency.
-Additionally, a study conducted by Cohen and Allison on strategies used by University of Minnesota FLIP students in performing listening, reading, writing, and speaking tasks indicates that the immersion context--due to its special linguistic and social dimensions-- promoted greater use of cognitive processing strategies directly through the immersion language.
+Additionally, a study (PDF) conducted by Cohen and Allison on strategies used by University of Minnesota FLIP students in performing listening, reading, writing, and speaking tasks indicates that the immersion context—due to its special linguistic and social dimensions—promoted greater use of cognitive processing strategies directly through the immersion language.

-An overview of the studies on the French and German FLIP programs is available.
+An overview of the studies (PDF) on the French and German FLIP programs is available.

 For more information see the following published works: